-In June 2009, we agreed with Mr. Travers and Grant Russell, our Executive Vice President and Chief Financial Officer, that we will pay them deferred compensation in the aggregate amounts of \$445,096 and \$209,208, respectively, plus interest at the annual rate of 8.0%, and for the repayment of loans made to us more than five years ago by those officers to finance our operations, either in one lump sum on or before the first anniversary of the closing of this offering from the proceeds of the exercise of the warrants included in the units and the warrants issuable upon exercise of the agents' compensation options if and when at least 50% of those warrants are exercised or otherwise in 12 equal monthly installments beginning on the first anniversary of the closing of this offering until paid in full.
+In June 2009, we agreed with Mr. Travers and Grant Russell, our Executive Vice President and Chief Financial Officer, that we will pay them deferred compensation in the aggregate amounts of \$445,096 plus interest at the annual rate of 8.0%, and for the repayment of \$209,208 loaned to us more than five years ago by those officers to finance our operations, either in one lump sum on or before the first anniversary of the closing of this offering from the proceeds of the exercise of the warrants included in the units and the warrants issuable upon exercise of the agents' compensation options if and when at least 50% of those warrants are exercised or otherwise in 12 equal monthly installments beginning on the first anniversary of the closing of this offering until paid in full.
 Any excess proceeds from any exercise of the warrants included in the units and the warrants issuable upon exercise of the agents' compensation options will be used for working capital.
-Assuming that we raise minimum gross proceeds of Cdn\$6,000,000 by selling 40,000,000 units at the initial public offering price of Cdn\$0.15 per unit (the minimum of our estimated initial public offering price range) and that we sell the maximum number of units offered (50,000,000 units) at Cdn\$0.25 per unit (the maximum of our estimated initial public offering price range), if all of these warrants were to be exercised we would receive additional funds totaling between approximately Cdn\$4,500,000 and Cdn\$9,375,000, respectively.
-These warrants may not be exercised before they expire 36 months after the closing of this offering.
+Assuming that we raise minimum gross proceeds of Cdn\$6,000,000 (or approximately US\$5.63 million) by selling 40,000,000 units at the initial public offering price of Cdn\$0.15 per unit (the minimum of our estimated initial public offering price range), if all of these warrants were to be exercised we would receive additional funds totaling between approximately Cdn\$4,500,000 and Cdn\$9,375,000, respectively.
+These warrants may not be exercised before they expire.